 Another chance to see Trooping?

 The Saturday before Trooping (which usually takes place on the second Saturday of June) is the Colonel’s Review.
-Here, a Colonel of the Household regiment watches a rehearsal of the event and receives the salute; often, this is a member of the Royal Family – Princess Anne, Prince William or The Duke of Kent have performed the duty in the past.
+Here, a Colonel of the Household regiment watches a rehearsal of the event and receives the salute; often, this is a member of the Royal Family, including The Prince of Wales.

 A week prior to this, the Major General’s Review takes place; a similar event, but with the Major General inspecting.